hxl5613/adobe-interview-2024/README.md

 ``mvn clean package``

 ### To Run:
+NOTE:
-NOTE: Use `-i` option to specify the input file. `-o` is optional and will output the file.
+Use `-i` option to specify the input file.
+This option is required.
+Use `-o` option to specify the output file.
+This option is optional.
+Final result will always be logged.
 Logs are in the `logs/app.log` directory.

+Example command:
 ``java -jar target/xuelian-adobe-interview-1.0-SNAPSHOT.jar -i src/test/resources/code_challenge_leads.json -o deduplicated.out``

 ## General Algorithm